EmbeddedRPC/erpc/README.md

 - `all`: build all of the above
 - `install`: install liberpc.a, erpcgen, and include files

+eRPC code is validated with respect to the C++ 11 standard.

 ### Installing for Python

 To install the Python infrastructure for eRPC, first change to the `erpc_python/` directory.
 Then run the setup.py script like this: